top of page

 Our Clinical Approach

-Our work focuses on improving oral rest posture, nasal breathing, tongue function, and neuromuscular coordination to support:
+Our work focuses on improving oral rest posture, nasal breathing, tongue function, and neuromuscular coordination to support improvement in:

 TMJ discomfort